kirubarajan/narrative_schemas/README.md

 ## Data
 The algorithm is being tested on a subset of the New York Times section of the Gigaword Corpus using the `agiga` maven package.

+## Evaluation
+Evaluation is performed using the *narrative cloze* evaluation task.
+Implementation can be found in `code/evaluation.py`.